Women are lethal. No one can deny that. They hit the gym harder than men most times, and they want to look amazingly built too.

 - 30 servings, but you’ll want 1.5 servings daily to get your 3g of leucine.
 If we continue with this hypothetical regimen, this would last you 20 days.

-Despite being catered towards women, I don’t see why this is special for the female gender.
+Despite being marketed as one of the best BCAAs for women, I don’t see why this is special for the female gender.